-What to Ask Your Wedding Florist
+10 Questions to Ask Your Wedding Florist Before Your Big Day

 1. Will you set the flowers up at the site according to my specifications?

+"It's always good to know if set up is included in your contract," says Lillian Wright of Mimosa Floral Design.
 If not, you may need to hire a wedding coordinator.
 If the florist will be setting up, make sure you both go over a diagram of where everything will be.

 2. Will you take away the arrangements at the end?